centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-fortinet-fortiweb-snmp.md

 ## Prerequisites

 To monitor your Fortinet FortiWeb, the SNMP must be configured.
-The Poller should be able to perform SNMP requests toward the Infoblox device over SNMP UDP/161 port.
+The Poller should be able to perform SNMP requests toward the Fortinet device over SNMP UDP/161 port.

 ## Setup